NitinJami/photoSort/README.md

 - Handles filename conflicts by appending a counter
 - Supports both copying and moving files
 - Provides a dry-run mode to preview changes
+- Adds file modification time to EXIF data when original EXIF data is not available

 ## Supported File Types